Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 Verdict: Memrise Review

 All in all, I definitely like certain aspects of the Memrise language program.
-For example, I like that they use lots of videos of native speakers; their spaced repetition framework and adaptive tech are effective for retaining new vocabulary; the user-generated courses can be sort of fun; and I like that you can customize the length of your sessions.
+For example, I like that they use lots of videos of native speakers, their spaced repetition framework and adaptive tech are effective for retaining new vocabulary, the gamified activities are fun, and you can customize the length of your sessions.

 Of course though, like any language learning program out there, there are a handful of negatives as well.
 Most notably among these, the lessons themselves are pretty basic, and I don’t believe Memrise is the best for developing your conversational skills.